anitab-org/mentorship-android/README.md

 Please follow our [Commit Message Style Guide](https://github.com/anitab-org/mentorship-android/wiki/Commit-Message-Style-Guide) while sending PRs.

+## Running the unit tests

+To run the existing unit tests follow the steps given below:
+* Connect your Android device or open the emulator.
+* On the terminal type: `./gradlew clean build connectedAndroidTest --stacktrace`
+* If the above command is not working try using the command: `gradlew clean build connectedAndroidTest --stacktrace`
+* Wait until all the tests are completed.
+* You will get a report generated with a test summary.
+* See the complete report `./mentorship-android/app/build/reports/androidTests/connected/index.html`
+* The report `./mentorship-android/app/build/reports/androidTests/connected/index.html` will show all the testsuites that have passed as well as failed.
+* To get a more detailed explanation about the tests of a particular testsuite visit respective html file of the testsuite .
+For e.g.: `org.systers.mentorship.LoginActivityTest.html` will contain the results of all the tests run under that particular testsuite.
+* You can find the respective html files of the different testsuites under the heading classes in `index.html` report .

 ## Documentation

 To learn more about this app you can look at [this project's wiki](https://github.com/anitab-org/mentorship-android/wiki).